38 Oxley Road: Dispute over the house

+After the death of Lee Wei Ling on 8 October 2024, the issue reopened with Lee Hsien Yang announcing that he intends to have the house demolished, following the will of their father, and have a new private dwelling built.
+An application to demolish the house was made on 21 October, however the National Heritage Board indicated on 24 October 2024 that they are assessing if the property should be gazetted and preserved as a national monument, thus suspending the demolishment application.

 Reactions

 Deputy Prime Minister Heng Swee Keat claimed that the debate in Parliament is an example of the government being transparent.
 Tan Cheng Bock called out Heng's understanding of transparency as "deeply flawed", noting during his Progress Singapore Party's launch that the Oxley Road saga was not properly addressed, as not all sides privy to the issue, especially Hsien Yang, were present in Parliament to give their side of the story.

 In 2019, Hsien Loong sent a defamation letter to The Online Citizen's editor, Terry Xu on an article which repeated claims that he had tried to preserve the house contrary to his father's wishes, which was proven false.
-It escalated to a libel lawsuit in which Xu was found guilty in 2021, with Hsien Loong being awarded S$210,000 in total damages, which he donated to charity.
+It escalated to a libel lawsuit in which Xu was found guilty liable for S$210,000 in damages, which Lee donated to charity.

+National monument

+In November 2025, the government announced their intentions to gazette the house as a national monument and convert it into a heritage park.
+This decision was met with disapproval by Lee Hsien Yang, the owner of the house, arguing that such a decision "tramples" on Lee Kuan Yew's wish to have the house demolished.